-A complete guide to proper washing of headgear.
+A complete guide to properly wash waxed cotton headwear.
 How to wash and maintain your oilskin cap.
-Hunting caps like sixpence and flatcaps in waxed cotton should be treated and washed properly.
+Hunting caps like flatcaps and basecaps in waxed cotton should be treated and washed properly.

 - Quick patina